minagawah/widgets-react-vs-solidjs/client/widget.solid/README.md

 );
 ```

 Once `WorkerContext` is ready, you can use it from anywhere.
+In `src/components/language.jsx`:

 ```js
 import { useContext, Show } from 'solid-js';